jccuevas/cpp-docs.es-es/docs/standard-library/basic-ios-class.md

 ### <a name="parameters"></a>Parámetros

-`Loc` Una cadena de configuración regional.
+*Loc* una cadena de configuración regional.

 ### <a name="return-value"></a>Valor devuelto